MicrosoftDocs/cloud-adoption-framework/docs/scenarios/artificial-intelligence/index.md

 Generative AI is a type of AI that can generate content, such as text, images, sounds, and videos.
 Generative AI is focused on creativity, allowing innovation with new products, new services, serving new industries, and more.
 It's a subset of AI that focuses on understanding and creating content, as opposed to traditional AI.
 Traditional AI, sometimes known as "Everyday AI," focuses on detecting and classifying content and productivity enhancement.

-For more information, see [Generative AI vs. Traditional AI](./generative-vs-traditional-ai.md).
+For more information, see [Generative vs. traditional AI](./generative-vs-traditional-ai.md).

 ## Intended audience